Debunking Health Trends

 All Carbs Are Bad

 Any diet that has you eliminate an entire food group raises concern as they each contain vital nutrients.
 Eliminating good carbohydrates, like fruit and whole grains, is not necessary.
 Highly processed carbohydrates such as white bread, cookies, and others should be consumed in moderation.
-Cameron’s Dietician, Hailey Meert, shared insight on this health myth.
+Cameron’s Dietician, Hailey Johnston, shared insight on this health myth.
 “Carbohydrates are actually our body’s preferred fuel source.
 We need them to supply energy for the things that we do every day.
 Not all carbohydrates are created equally.
 We want to focus on adding more complex carbohydrates versus simple carbohydrates.
 When looking for things like bread, pasta, cereal, and granola bars to find a good quality carbohydrate look for more fiber and decreased added sugars”.

 Eating Healthy is Too Expensive